RedisLabs/redislabs-docs/content/rs/security/ldap/cluster-based-ldap-authentication.md

 - LDAP access for database access is available only when using the role-based [LDAP authentication]({{< relref "/rs/security/ldap/" >}}).
 - This process does not apply when running Redis Enterprise on Kubernetes.
+- Support for this integration was removed from Redis Enterprise Software v6.2.12.
 {{< /note >}}

 ## Enabling LDAP